nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 Lets try PCoA today.
 It seems that it needs the least effort.
 I will also output the distance (PCA - 3 dimensional) of the closest 3 targets to the unknown testing loci and check if those are in the same grouping with the clustering results.
 I think this is a better criterion than then general non-determinative parameters.
 The messing grouping hurts the prediction much more than an incorrect identification of the known mix species.

+I found a method that using the neighbor nearing method to lower the dimension.
+It refers to [this](https://scikit-learn.org/stable/modules/neighbors.html).
+I will give it a try in some of our dataset.
+It is expected to cluster the neighboring data compared to the PCA and K-means.